Giuyo/NPC-Animations/README.md

 # NPC Animations 0.0.1 (Burning Water)
-Animate your ROBLOX NPC for your game (in a easy way!) https://create.roblox.com/marketplace/asset/15028306221/NPC-Animator-Burning-Water
+Animate your ROBLOX NPC for your game (in an easy way!) https://create.roblox.com/marketplace/asset/15028306221/NPC-Animator-Burning-Water

 # Code